ewels/CPT-Bootstrap-Carousel/trunk/readme.txt

 == Frequently Asked Questions ==

+= The carousel doesn't start sliding itself / setting interval doesn't work =

+This can be caused by having your jQuery and Bootstrap javascript files included in the wrong place.

+* Make sure that jQuery is only being included once
+* Make sure that the Bootstrap javascript file is being included after jQuery
+	* NB: This often means putting it after `wp_head()` in your theme's `header.php` file
+* Make sure that both jQuery and Bootstrap are being included in the theme header, not footer

 = How do I insert the carousel? =

 First of all, install and activate the plugin.
 Go to 'Carousel' in the WordPress admin pages and add some images.
 Then, insert the carousel using the `[image-carousel]` into the body of any page.